abdallah197/llama2-from-scratch/README.md

 - Optional Number of Heads for Key and Value (n_kv_heads): Can be set for specific requirements
 - Vocabulary Size: Set dynamically upon loading the llama2 Sentence Piece tokenizer.
 - Operating Mode: 'train/inference', when choosing inference, we apply KV-Cache.

+## Distributed Computing with DeepSpeed

+This repository supports distributed computing using DeepSpeed.
+To enable it, follow these steps:

+1. Set DeepSpeedArgs.deepspeed to True: In your configuration file (config.py), set DeepSpeedArgs.deepspeed to True to indicate that you want to utilize DeepSpeed for distributed computing.
+2. Populate the DeepSpeed Config File: Create or modify the deepspeed_config.json file to configure DeepSpeed according to your requirements.
+This file should contain settings such as the number of GPUs, optimizer parameters, and any other DeepSpeed-specific configurations.

+By configuring DeepSpeedArgs and populating deepspeed_config.json, you can enable distributed computing using DeepSpeed in your training process.

 ## Acknowledgments 💖